torbenconto/libpkt/SPEC.md

 | 24        | 24       | 192     | **Packet Length (4 bytes)**  |                                |                         |                           |        |        |        |        |
 | 28        | 28       | 224     | **Packet Data (Variable)**   |                                |                         |                           |        |        |        |        |

+The file header only takes up 12 bytes and the heaader on each packet 16 bytes.
+This makes the files incredibly lightweight with no bloat.

 ## Magic Number